 - Recovered data can be sorted on the basis of name, size, date and file type.

-3. Download & install Mac file recovery software.
-After running the software you will get a welcome screen with three different options like “Recover Files”, “Recover Photos” and “Recover Volumes / Drives”.
+2: Download and install the Best Mac file recovery software.
+After running the application you will get a welcome screen with three different options like “Recover Files”, “Recover Photos” and “Recover Volumes/Drives”.
 Select any of the options that match your requirement.
-Select “Recover Volumes / Drives” to retrieve data lost from your connected external drive.
+Select “Recover Volumes/Drives” to retrieve data lost from your connected external drive.

-4: In the next window two options will appear “Volume Recovery” and “Formatted / Reformatted Recovery”.
-Select the 2nd option to retrieve data from formatted or reformatted external hard drive.
-Then select the drive / volume from which you have lost the data.
+3: In the next window two options will appear “Volume Recovery” and “Formatted/Reformatted Recovery”.
+Select the 2nd option to retrieve data from the formatted or reformatted external hard drive.
+Then select the drive/volume from which you have lost the data.
 After selecting the appropriate volume click on “Next” to start the data retrieval process.

 Visit data retrieval on MacBook for restoring documents that were deleted using Command+Delete or by emptying Trash Bin.